Local cat loving couple wanted who would like occasional country retreats

 We are a couple in our 60's.
-We live in a old stone cottage in the country, overlooking the countryside.
+We live in a old stone cottage in the country, overlooking fields.
 We grow our own vegetables organically and we like wild camping , walking and jazz amongst other things.
-We share our cottage with PK, our affectionate black and white cat.
+We share our cottage with PK, our disabled but affectionate black and white cat.
 We are looking for people who would be willing to be vegetarian or fish eating during your stay as the only carnivore in the house is the cat. *****If the weekend dates don’t suit you are welcome to stay for longer either side if it fits in with another sit ; alternatively dates could be shorter if you wanted to do all three sits,as once you know PK's interesting language there is no need to be here the day before.

 Our Home & Location

-Our local loch is about a mile away; you can stroll round or sit in the hide in summer and view ospreys and their chicks .
-Or sit at the kitchen window and maybe watch our great spotted woodpecker .
-Our cottage is about half an hour's drive from the coast where there are some beautiful beaches ( notably Lunan Bay and St Cyrus) , and 45 minutes from the Angus glens.
-You might drive up Glen Esk and walk along the shores of Loch Lee, or head up Mount Keen, a nearby munro.
+Our local loch is about a mile away; it’s a pleasant daily walk, or you can sit in the hide in summer and view ospreys and their chicks .
+Or sit at the kitchen window and watch the birds feeding.
+We’re about half an hour's drive from the coast where there are some beautiful beaches ( notably Lunan Bay and St Cyrus) , and 45 minutes from the Angus glens.
+You might drive up Glen Esk and walk along the shores of Loch Lee, or head up Mount Keen, a nearby Munro (mountain sense required).
 Or drive up to Glen Clova and walk through the forest to stunning National Nature Reserve, Corrie Fee.
-Above Corrie Fee are munros Dreish and Mayar.
-Afterwards you may want to visit the climbers' bar at the Glen Clova hotel or drop into the Drovers Inn at Memus from some great food and real ale....
+Afterwards you may want to visit the climbers' bar at the Glen Clova hotel or drop into the Drovers Inn at Memus from some great food and real ale.

 Angus is a Pictish heartland and there are many Pictish stones to be seen around the county ( unfortunately the beautiful Aberlemno stones are boxed up in winter).
 If the city draws you we are near Dundee where the tall ship, the Discovery , is moored , and you can catch a movie at Dundee Contemporary Arts Centre or visit the newly opened V&A museum.